 The Audit Committee is currently composed of Messrs.
-Andrews, Nestor and Wright and Ms. Bradford, all of whom are Independent Directors.
+Andrews, Nestor, Wright and Ms. Bradford, all of whom are Independent Directors.
 Mr. Andrews serves as Chairman of the Audit Committee.
 Our Board has determined that Mr. Andrews is an "audit committee financial expert" as that term is defined under Item 407 of Regulation S-K, as promulgated under the Exchange Act.
 Each of Messrs.
-Andrews, Nestor and Wright and Ms. Bradford meets the current independence and experience requirements of Rule 10A-3 of the Exchange Act.
+Andrews, Nestor, Wright and Ms. Bradford meets the current independence and experience requirements of Rule 10A-3 of the Exchange Act.
 The Audit Committee operates pursuant to a charter approved by our Board, which sets forth the responsibilities of the Audit Committee.
-The Audit Committee's responsibilities include establishing guidelines and making recommendations to our Board regarding the valuation of our loans and investments, selecting our independent registered public accounting firm, reviewing with such independent registered public accounting firm the planning, scope and results of their audit of our financial statements including communicating with the independent registered public accounting firm on critical audit matters expected to be described in the independent registered public accounting firm the adequacy of internal control systems, reviewing our annual financial statements, overseeing internal audit staff and periodic filings and receiving our audit reports and financial statements.
+The Audit Committee's responsibilities include establishing guidelines and making recommendations to our Board regarding the valuation of our loans and investments, selecting our independent registered public accounting firm, reviewing with such independent registered public accounting firm the planning, scope and results of their audit of our financial statements including communicating with the independent registered public accounting firm on critical audit matters expected to be described in the independent registered public accounting firm's report, pre-approving the fees for services performed, reviewing with the independent registered public accounting firm the adequacy of internal control systems, reviewing our annual financial statements, overseeing internal audit staff and periodic filings and receiving our audit reports and financial statements.

-The Audit Committee held eight meetings during the year ended December 31, 2020.
+The Audit Committee held eight meetings during the year ended December 31, 2022.

-The Audit Committee's charter is available on our website at: www.tcgbdc.com.
+The Audit Committee's charter is available on our website at: www.carlylesecuredlending.com.